statmlben/reading-refs/README.md

 # Reading references

-*we are neither slave nor enemy of the statistical theory.*
+*We are neither slave nor enemy of the statistical theory.*

 Statistical learning theory
 ------